ArneVogel/www.arnevogel.com/content/post-correspondence-problem.md

 In step (1) a solutions list is created.
 Solutions are checked for validity in (2.4).
 There are k iterations (2).
 For each iteration each solution in the set of possible solutions (2.1) is checked if there can be added one of each of the possible pairs of (x<sub>j</sub>,y<sub>j</sub>) (2.2).
 A pair can be added if the concatination of all the x and y in the solution concatinated with x<sub>j</sub> and y<sub>j</sub>, like in (1), the bigger concatination begins with the smaller of both concatinations.
 If no new possible solutions are found the search can be aborted in (2.3).

 Inpired by https://webdocs.cs.ualberta.ca/~games/PCP/thesis/pcp.pdf (Chapter 2.2 An example of solving PCP instances).

-### Proposition
-The Algorithm is correct and produces a set of lists of indices, with the number of indices in the lists being the least number of indices to solve the problem, if a solution to the PCP problem exists with less or equal than k indices, returns an empty set if no solution exists with k or less indices.

-### Proof

-In (1) only indice lists are added to the solutions set that can be the first indice of a solution.
-This is insured by only adding indices where the longer word of x or y has the prefix of the shorter of the two.
-If there exist pairs of words with identical x and y words those are returned.

-In (2) the lists of indices are expanded only if it would not break the solution.
-So in the check (2.4) if the concatination of words from the indices in the list of indices are the same length all the characters of the concatinated word are identical.
-This is done for every solution and for every pair of words.
-So every legal list of indices is kept and illegal list of indices are not added.
-Since every pair of words is considered for expanding each of the list of legal indices the correct pair of words is found, if it exists.

-If there can be no new indices added to a list the list can not be expanded in any later iteration.
-So if it did not get returned in (2.4) it will be discarded for the next iteration.